bartvanhoey/FunctionalCSharp/README.md

 A function should never mutate its input arguments. (you can use immutable objects)

+Impure functions have implicit inputs other than its arguments or implicit outputs other than its return value or both

 ## Command-Query Separation Principle

 * A **command** is a method that **performs an action but does not return a value**.
 Has Side effects.